reinout91/cookiecutter-cpp/README.md

     $ cmake ..
     $ MSBuild.exe {project name}.sln /property:Configuration=Debug

-This template is tested on Windows (using msvc compiler) and Linux (using clang)
+This template was tested on Windows (using msvc compiler) and Linux (using clang)